 Agreeing that a tenant will be charged a reduced rent in exchange for doing work such as grounds keeping or snow removal is not a good idea.
 If the work is not done well or at all, there is no clear remedy for the landlord.
 It is far better to charge the full rent and contract to pay the tenant separately for the work actually done.

 The Residential Tenancies Act Fact Sheets are intended to help landlords learn and understand their rights and responsibilities.

-They are intended as general information, this is not legal advice.
+They provide general information not legal advice.

-© Landlord's Self-Help Centre 2021 www.landlordselfhelp.com
+© Landlord's Self-Help Centre - 2024 www.landlordselfhelp.com